NIEM/NIEM.github.io/json/tutorial/index.md

 title: A NIEM-JSON tutorial
 ---

-This page walks through a simple of example of implementing an exchange using NIEM-JSON.
+This page walks through a simple example of implementing an exchange using NIEM-JSON.

 ## Define data requirements